m1k1o/mapstructure/README.md

 and use this library to decode it into the proper underlying native Go structure.

+## Difference to the original

+- Support for for squash: interface
+- Prettify nested error messages

 ## Installation

 Standard `go get`:

 ```
-$ go get github.com/mitchellh/mapstructure
+$ go get github.com/m1k1o/mapstructure
 ```

 ## Usage & Example

-For usage and examples see the [Godoc](http://godoc.org/github.com/mitchellh/mapstructure).
+For usage and examples see the [Godoc](http://godoc.org/github.com/m1k1o/mapstructure).

 The `Decode` function has examples associated with it there.